Fire Department History 3 (cont.)

 The department moved in 1921, to the Martin Building (now known as Al's A & B Barber Shop, 313 Gunsmoke) and stayed there for about eight years.
 In November 1929, the City of Dodge City dedicated the station on Boot Hill.
 This building also housed the City offices, Police Department, Jail, and Court System.
 This location would see nine different fire chiefs starting with Al Warren (1913-1936), Floyd McGahen (1936-1942), M.C.
 Woodall (1942-1951), Claus F. Krambeck (1951-1956), George "Jerry" Daeschner (1956-198 5), Acting Fire Chiefs Ned O'Neal, Tom Spencer and Dan Williamson (1985-1987) and Pat Simpson.

 By the late 1940s, the City realized a need to build a south station and in June of 1950, the new station #2 was opened.
 It was located at 105 South Second.
 M.C.
 Woodall was the chief.
 This location was used until the new Station #2 was built on South 14th Street in 1995.
 Finally, in August of 1989, after years of study and planning, ground was broken for a new Station #1, located at First and Soule.
 The dedication was held on May 5, 1990.
 Fire Chief at the time was Pat Simpson.
 Then appointed Fire Chief, Dan Williamson began serving in 1995 to 2009.
 After Fire Chief Dan Williamson retired in 2009, Deputy Chief Kevin Norton was appointed Fire Chief in 2010 until his retirement in 2015.
-Deputy Chief Robert Heinz was then appointed Fire Chief in 2016 to present.
+Deputy Chief Robert Heinz was then appointed Fire Chief in 2016 and retired in 2019.
+In September of 2019, Ken Spencer was promoted to the position of Fire Chief after serving as the Deputy Chief for three years.

 This department has seen several hundred men and women, both paid and volunteer serving the citizens of Dodge City.
 They included Ed Masterson (brother of Bat Masterson), Wyatt Earp and Chalk Beeson to name a few.
 From the beginning of Dodge City's history and into the future, the Dodge City Fire Department has been, and always will be, an important part of the City of Dodge City.